metagriffin/globre/README.rst

 This package basically allows using unix shell-like filename globbing to be used to match a string in a Python program.
-The glob matching allows must characters to match themselves, with the following sequences having special meanings:
+The glob matching allows most characters to match themselves, with the following sequences having special meanings:

 =========  ====================================================================